nik-hil/nik-hil.github.io/_posts/2019-06-29-Design_Anchor_Boxes_in_object_detection.md

 ![png](/assets/images/2019-06-29/Design_Anchor_Boxes_in_object_detection_files/Design_Anchor_Boxes_in_object_detection_18_1.png)

 First few 100 boxes are just being discarded.
-Anchors between this range fits in boundary.
+Anchors between this range fits in the boundary.

 Anchors from around 500 fits in the frame.

 ```Python
 show_boxes(anchors[500:510])